Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

 \subsection{Results on semantic segmentation benchmarks.}

-Because SDAN can be breezily extended to tasks with dense predictions, we evaluate SDAN on synthetic-to-real semantic segmentation benchmarks.
+NOUN can be seamlessly extended to tasks with dense prediction.
+As for PRONOUN, we obtain prototypes by simply averaging features of corresponding pixels.
+We evaluate both methods on synthetic-to-real semantic segmentation benchmarks.
 Following the VisDA challenge~\cite{peng2017visda}, we adopt the mean intersection-over-union (mIoU) as the evaluation metric.
-The results of \emph{GTA5}$\to$\emph{Cityscapes} are reported in Tab.~\ref{tab:gta} and the results of \emph{Synthia}$\to$\emph{Cityscapes} are reported in Tab.~\ref{tab:synthia}.
-For both tasks, SDAN beats the vanilla feature-level domain adversarial training (FeatAdapt) by a large margin in terms of the mIoU, i.e., 3.8\% for \emph{GTA5} and 7.3\% for \emph{Synthia}, which verifies the genericness and effectiveness of our semantic domain adversarial networks.
-Besides, SDAN also outperforms all of the compared recent domain adversarial training methods especially designed for semantic segmentation, which further validates the competitiveness of SDAN.
+The results of \emph{GTA5}$\to$\emph{Cityscapes} are reported in Table~\ref{tab:gta} and the results of \emph{Synthia}$\to$\emph{Cityscapes} are reported in Table~\ref{tab:synthia}.
+For both tasks, NOUN outperforms all of the compared domain adversarial training methods, including those specially designed for semantic segmentation, which verifies the generalization and effectiveness of NOUN.
+Inconsistent with observations in cross-domain object recognition tasks, PRONOUN does not further improve NOUN on both synthetic-to-real semantic segmentation tasks.
+A possible reason is that the estimated prototypes in semantic segmentation are inaccurate.
+Even so, PRONOUN achieves the second-best results on both segmentation benchmarks.